NEWS

 - a summary printout of past medical history and operations, medication, allergies and any blood results from the last 2 years

-- if the patient is under 45, please check FSH levels twice, 6 weeks apart if possible.
-If still having fairly regular periods, the first blood test should be day 1 to 3 of the cycle.
+- if the patient is under 40, please check FSH levels twice, 6 weeks apart if possible.
 You can still refer your patient even if the levels are normal.
-The progesterone only pill and Mirena coil do not affect FSH levels but there is no point checking FSH if the patient is on the combined pill or HRT.
+The progestogen-only pill and Mirena coil do not affect FSH levels but there is no point checking FSH if the patient is on the combined pill or HRT.
 If on Depo-provera, please do the blood test just before giving the next dose.

 - oncology letters if a history of breast cancer or any hormone sensitive cancer

-- any letters from the Family History clinic
+- any letters from the Family History breast clinic or genetics

 Please inform the patient that: